sjsrey/ors/ors_address.md

 Although the true costs of access to journals is often obscured by non-disclosure agreements that university libraries must sign to access journals, some estimates put the annual revenue of the science-publishing industry at $9.4 billion in 2011 with an average revenue per article of roughly \$5,000, average per article costs  around \$3,500-4,000, and profit margins at 20-30\% [@Van-Noorden:2013lq].
-These are Apple-like profit margins mind you.
+These are Apple-like profit margins.
 Publishers own the copyright of the paper and have enclosed the theory within the confines of the article.
 Software and data are generally not to be found, even in cases where the paper access costs can be borne.
 Captured science is the result.